 4. Accommodation: Although I found Norway, Denmark and Iceland far worse, Sweden is quite expensive.
 In terms of accommodation, AirBnB is a good alternative for budget travellers who don't want to stay in a crammed hostel.
 If you've never booked an accommodation on AirBnB before, sign up via this link and you will get a nice discount for your first booking!
-In terms of a good budget hostel, I can recommend the centrally located 2kronor Hostel and the Castanea Hostel in Stockholm's Old Town.
+In terms of a good budget hostel, I can recommend the centrally located Lillabrunn Hostel and the Castanea Hostel in Stockholm's beautiful old town called "Gamla Stan".

 5. Cheap Eats: A great thing about Sweden is that many places offer cheaper set menus for lunch on weekdays called "dagens lunch".
-This menu usually consists of a main dish, sometimes salad bar or starter, a drink and coffee.
+This menu usually consists of a main dish, sometimes a salad from the salad bar, a drink and a coffee.
 So it's really good value for money.
 Buffets are also quite common as the Swedes love them.
 Otherwise, nothing tops IKEA!
 You can have a whole meal with a drink, dessert and coffee for roughly 5–6 Euros!
 Since there is an IKEA in pretty much every Swedish town, your next cheap meal is always around the corner.
 Plus, the traditional meatballs (there is also a veggie version) are a quintessentially Swedish dish to try, too!
 In recent years, Sweden has also become very vegetarian- and vegan-friendly, which I have the feeling is mostly because of the fact that vegan options have less impacts on the environment.
 In any case, this is good news for vegetarians and vegans! 😉

 6. Plugs and Driving: Sweden uses the same kind of plugs as the rest of Europe (except for the UK and Ireland) and cars drive on the right side of the road.